Hampton Court Park: Drained water meadow since medieval period

 The public towpath by the lowest part of the non-tidal Thames above Teddington Lock lies in all other directions apart from the palace (west).
 An emergency conditions flood meadow but not a lowered "Flood Storage Area" most of it is in planning (policy Flood Zone 2 or 3, and mostly in long term flood risk zones ranging across its four categories (very low to high risk) High risk, affecting a small portion means that each year this area has a chance of flooding of greater than 3.3%.

 North of the road and a cluster of houses connected with the parks is a narrow set of Paddocks and Bushy Park; the Royal Mews graze horses on the park in the summer.

-The Long Water is a large garden canal constructed by Charles II, and given a curved extension at the palace end by William III.
+The Long Water or Longwater Canal is a large garden canal constructed by Charles II for his wife Catherine of Braganza, and given a curved extension at the palace end by William III.
 It is now the namesake of a lake of the 1730s in Kensington Gardens (see The Long Water), and indeed other large garden canals at Wrest Park and elsewhere.
 It flows gently in the park roughly eastward from the back of Hampton Court Palace ending at the Golden Jubilee Fountain and is underground connected to a landscaped channel, the Longford River after the Upper Lodge Water Gardens and the Diana Fountain, Bushy Park.